Langtang Valley Trek

 Trip Includes

-• An experienced and government certified local guide for the trek.
+• An experienced and government-certified local guide for the trek.

 • All essential trekking permits and official paperwork for the trek.

-• Trip achievement certificate after the successful trip completion.
+• Trip achievement certificate after the trek.

 • Nepalese cuisine farewell dinner at a typical local restaurant with a cultural dance show in Kathmandu.